Updated: July 24, 2020

 Flashes from phone and cameras occur often during stage presentations: If you are sensitive to such lighting please be advised to take the necessary precautions.
 For our attendees, please keep flash photography to a minimum.

 By attending Creation events, you agree to allow your image to be used on our website and in news documentaries or stories, either filmed by Creation Entertainment or other entities.

 Please do not bring latex balloons of any sort to any of our events: We have had attendees with latex allergies and bursting balloons can be hazardous to people at short range.

 Medical emergencies: If you have a medical emergency and you do not have a caretaker with you, hotel security or 911 will be called to assist you.

 Creation assumes no responsibility for typographical errors or inaccurate information provided by convention venues.
 All dates, venues and guests are considered tentative and subject to change.
-Check back frequently for updates.
+Join our email list for updates.